 Frequently Asked Questions (FAQs)

-The Bounce Back program is coordinated by the Office of the Vice-Provost and Dean of Student Affairs in partnership with the Faculty of Engineering and Applied Science, the School of Business, the School of Nursing and Student Academic Success Services (SASS) which is comprised of Learning Strategies and The Writing Centre.
+The Bounce Back program is coordinated by Student Academic Success Services (SASS) in partnership with the Office of the Vice-Provost and Dean of Student Affairs, the Faculty of Engineering and Applied Science, the School of Business, and the School of Nursing.

 The program matches first-year students with trained upper-year student facilitators who work one-on-one with participants to help them address the issues that have led to their academic difficulties in the first term.
 The facilitators work with participants to set goals for second term and develop strategies to help them achieve those goals.
 The program takes a holistic approach to student success.